-"on the legal question of the applicability of Article VI, section 22, of the Convention on the Privileges and Immunities of the United Nations in the case of Dato' Param Cumaraswamy as Special Rapporteur of the Commission on Human Rights on the independence of judges and lawyers, taking into account the circumstances set out in paragraphs 1 to 15 of the note by the Secretary-General, and on the legal obligations of Malaysia in this case".
+"on the legal question of the applicability of Article VI, Section 22, of the Convention on the Privileges and Immunities of the United Nations in the case of Dato' Param Cumaraswamy as Special Rapporteur of the Commission on Human Rights on the independence of judges and lawyers, taking into account the circumstances set out in paragraphs 1 to 15 of the note by the Secretary-General, and on the legal obligations of Malaysia in this case".

-The request for an advisory opinion was received in the Registry of the Court on 10 August 1998 by telefax from the UN Secretary-General.
-The Government of Malaysia has already indicated that it did not oppose the submission of the matter to the Court and that it would make its own presentations to the ICJ.
+The request for an advisory opinion was received in the Registry of the Court on 10 August 1998 by telefax from the United Nations Secretary-General.
+The Government of Malaysia had indicated that it did not oppose the submission of the matter to the Court and that it would make its own presentations to the ICJ, which it has now done.